MineoreYT/BrainsSpark/FIXED_FIRESTORE_RULES.md

-# Fixed Firestore Security Rules
+# Working Firestore Security Rules

-The issue is that students can't join classes because they can't update the class document.
-Here are the corrected rules:
+These are the tested and working Firestore security rules for the Quizzie app:

 ```javascript
 rules_version = '2';